bewilcox/spring-data-rest-templates-TT210/doc/HOWTO.md

 Getting Started
 ----------------
 You can deploy the project under your server or launch ``` mvn tomcat7:run ```
-To browse the resources, there is two ways :
+To browse the resources, here are several ways to:
 - Access URL from your web browser (http://localhost:8989/)
+- Use Postman extension for Chrome
 - Launch the spring rest-shell (see : [https://github.com/spring-projects/rest-shell](https://github.com/spring-projects/rest-shell)

 Enjoy!